AhmedKAwwad/TxtGraber/README.md

 DirPath is your path to the directory which has the .txt files you want to grab their content.

-outputFile.txt is your txt file will contain all the appended content.
+OutPutFile.txt is your txt file will contain all the appended content.
 If outputFile isn't existed already, It will be created by default in the current working directory.